Shortlisted for Tax Junior of the Year at the 2023, 2019 and 2018 Legal 500 UK Bar awards, and in the Chambers UK Bar Awards 2021.

 "Shows great knowledge of her subject and tenacity" - Legal 500 2014

-Devereux Chambers’ Marika Lemos is a tax "expert" who regularly advises UK and international trustees and individuals in their trust structuring and cross-border estate planning. – Private Client, Who’s Who Legal 2015
+A tax "expert" who regularly advises UK and international trustees and individuals in their trust structuring and cross-border estate planning" – Private Client, Who’s Who Legal 2015

 "Works effectively with clients’, and is noted for combining tax and pensions issues ‘brilliantly". - Legal 500

-Ranked in Band 3 for Tax: Private Client: "Represents both domestic and international clients with regard to onshore and offshore trust structuring."
-She regularly handles non-domicile issues relating to non-UK residents and their property: "A very able junior who is exceptionally good with clients and advisers." - Chambers UK
+"Represents both domestic and international clients with regard to onshore and offshore trust structuring."
+She regularly handles non-domicile issues relating to non-UK residents and their property: "A very able junior who is exceptionally good with clients and advisers." - Tax: Private Client, Chambers UK

-Ranked in Band 2 for Tax: “Has an excellent reputation among clients for handling complex pensions-related tax matters.
+“Has an excellent reputation among clients for handling complex pensions-related tax matters.
 She has a broad tax practice which also incorporates human rights and avoidance scheme issues."
 "What's quite outstanding about her is that she covers the very difficult crossover between the two disciplines of pensions and tax."
-She was involved in a multimillion-pound claim surrounding the availability of Business Assets Taper Relief. - Chambers UK
+She was involved in a multimillion-pound claim surrounding the availability of Business Assets Taper Relief. - Tax, Chambers UK

-Private Client: Personal Tax: "Others to impress this year include Marika Lemos.
-She has participated in a number of important tax cases, and has also advised high-profile clients on matters relating to inheritance tax and capital gains tax." - Chambers UK
+"Others to impress this year include Marika Lemos.
+She has participated in a number of important tax cases, and has also advised high-profile clients on matters relating to inheritance tax and capital gains tax." - Tax: Private Client, Chambers UK

-Her pro bono work includes successfully defending taxpayers in bankruptcy proceedings in the High Court against HMRC and, more recently, representing an impecunious taxpayer in his appeal against a c.£6 million charge to excise duty.
+Her pro bono work includes successfully defending taxpayers in bankruptcy proceedings in the High Court against HMRC, representing an impecunious taxpayer in his appeal against a c.£6 million charge to excise duty, representing three BBC presenters in their appeals concerning IR35, and representing Mr Wilkes in Wilkes v HMRC both in the Upper Tribunal and in the Court of Appeal.

 She is also a FRU representative, mostly representing clients in social security appeals.